Event Terms and Conditions 2020

-If you have registered and paid but cannot attend the event, please email the firstname.lastname@example.org. immediately.
+If you have registered and paid but cannot attend the event, please email email@example.com immediately.

 Recording of ECPR events

 The ECPR may use this media on its websites, social media channels and print materials (reports, banner stands, posters, etc).
-In some cases, a close-up of a person or group of people may be used; the ECPR will ensure no personal identification (such as name badges) can be seen.
+Close-ups of a person or group of people may be used; the ECPR cannot guarantee complete removal of personal identifiers such as name badges.

 All media is held on a secure server and is not shared, sold or passed to third parties.
-If you do not want to be filmed or photographed during the event, please notify either the photographer, a member of the ECPR’s staff, or a student helper in a red ECPR t-shirt.
-If you think we may have historic media of you that you want removed and deleted, please email email@example.com.
+If you do not want to be filmed or photographed during the event, please notify us immediately by emailing firstname.lastname@example.org.

 The ECPR will comply with all applicable data protection and privacy legislation in force from time to time in the UK including the General Data Protection Regulation (EU) 2016/679; the Data Protection Act 2018; the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended.